Annuity Statement

 Financial Information

 An overview of the financial information available for the statement period will also be provided.
 This section briefly breaks down how the value of your annuity changed over the statement period.
-If you have an indexed annuity, the financial activity overview will include details on index values and rate caps.
+If you have an fixed index annuity, the financial activity overview will include details on index values and rate caps.

 If you own a traditional fixed annuity, there won’t be much to report in this section.
 The statement will tell you how much interest your annuity earned in the previous statement period and what the interest rate will be for the next period.